GRV96/syspathmodif/README.md

 ### Imports and `sys.path`

 It is possible to import a module or package if list `sys.path` contains the path to its directory.
-A module or package will become importable if the path to its directory is added to `sys.path`.
+Therefore, you can make a module or package importable by adding the path to its directory to `sys.path`.

 ### Content